shaikhq/commands-library/vscode/README.md

 From the settings, select "Keyboard Shortcuts".
 Search for the target operation for which you want to create a new keyboard shortcut.
 Click the edit button (pencil icon).
 Next type a new key combination for the shortcut and press enter.
 ![alt text](image-4.png)

+# Long-form Tips / Troubleshooting
-__after creating a notebook(.ipynb) in a VSCode project, I kept seeing a message like the following__ `Install/Enable python extensions for Jupyter Notebok`
+## after creating a notebook(.ipynb) in a VSCode project, I kept seeing a message like the following
+`Install/Enable python extensions for Jupyter Notebok`

 I fixed this issue with the following step: